fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 **Description of Field and Reason for Collection:** "This data structure conatins data on the food business premises The establishment address is intended to be processed in one of three ways.
 1. Use the establishment_uprn to match the address to your own address gazetteer records.
-2. Construct the address using the PAF fields (not all PAF fields are supplied): establishment_first_line, establishment_street, establishment_dependent_locality, establishment_town, establishment_postcode.
-3. Construct the address using the Address Label fields:  establishment_address_line_1, establishment_address_line_2, establishment_address_line_3, establishment_town, establishment_postcode."
+2. Construct the address using the Address Label fields:  establishment_address_line_1, establishment_address_line_2, establishment_address_line_3, establishment_town, establishment_postcode."
 **Source of Data:**
 **Validation Rules:**
 **Validation Implemented in RAFB:**